 Holidays in the Lake District offer majestic fells and massive skies reflected in endless water, theatre shows in the streets of Keswick, steam gondolas on Coniston water, dramatic descents into old slate mines and adventurous ghyll scrambling.
 Lively village pubs serve craft pies and their own dark ales, a wealth of local produce draws top chefs and Kendal’s famous mint cake powers hikers through high passes and to surging waterfalls.

 Choosing where to stay in the Lake District couldn’t be easier with us.
-Discover ancient farmhouses, homely cottages, friendly pubs and stylish hotels in all the best areas of the region – we look for places and people that will introduce you areas beyond and between the hills and dales.
+Discover ancient farmhouses, homely cottages and lodges, friendly pubs, and stylish hotels in all the best areas of the region – we look for places and people that will introduce you areas beyond and between the hills and dales.

 Places to stay in the Lake District